OpenEvalProject/evals/manuscripts/elife-48373/v2/manuscript.md

 Tissue blocks were examined under the light microscope (LM) to determine the region of interest (ROI).
 Semithin sections were cut with a Leica UltracutS ultramicrotome (Leica Microsystems, Vienna, Austria), with a Histo-Diamond knife (Fa.
 Diatome, Nidau, Switzerland) stained with methylene-blue (Sigma-Aldrich Chemie GmbH, Taufkirchen, Germany) to identify the cortical layers, examined and documented with LM using a motorized Olympus BX61 LM microscope equipped with the Olympus CellSense analysis software (Olympus GmbH, Hamburg, Germany).
 Then, serial (70-100) ultrathin sections (50 ± 5 nm thickness) were cut through L4.
 ROIs within a series, containing well-preserved structures, were photographed at 8000x with a Zeiss Libra 120 (Fa.
 Zeiss, Oberkochen, Germany) equipped with a Proscan 2K digital camera (Fa.
 Tröndle, Moorenweis, Germany) using the SIS Multi Images Acquisition software (Olympus Soft Imaging System, Münster, Germany).
 EM images were then edited using Adobe Photoshop and Adobe Illustrator software for publication.

-## Golgi-Cox impregnation of biopsy material
+### Golgi-Cox impregnation of biopsy material

 Four tissue blocks were processed with the Golgi-Cox impregnation technique using the commercially available Hito Golgi-Cox OptimStain kit (Hitobiotec Corp, Kingsport, TE, USA).
 After removal of the biopsy samples, tissue were briefly rinsed twice in double distilled water (dd H2O), and then transferred into the impregnation solution overnight at room temperature.
 The next day, samples were incubated in a fresh impregnation solution and stored for 14 days in the dark at room temperature.
 Sections were then transferred in solution 3 in the dark at room temperature for one day.
 Thereafter, sections were placed into a fresh solution 3 in the dark at room temperature for 6 additional days.
 Then, solution 3 was exchanged and samples were stored at 4°C in the dark overnight.
 Tissue blocks were embedded in 5% Agarose (Carl Roth, Karlsruhe, Germany) diluted in dd H2O, and sectioned with a vibratome in the coronal plane at 100–250 µm thickness and then transferred to dd H2O.
 After careful removal of the agarose, free-floating sections were incubated into solution 3 for 2–3 min in the dark at room temperature, and right after placed into dd H2O, washed several times and stored overnight.
 The next day, sections were put into a mixture of solutions 4 and 5 for 10 min at room temperature.
 Afterwards, they were rinsed twice in dd H2O for 4 min each, and dehydrated in 50%, 70% and 95% ethanol for 5 min each, then transferred into absolute ethanol (3 × 5 min), defatted in xylene and finally embedded in Eukitt, (Sigma-Aldrich Chemie GmbH, Taufkirchen, Germany) coverslipped and air-dried.
 Finally, sections were examined and imaged with an Olympus BX 61 LM equipped with the CellSense software package (Olympus, Hamburg, Germany).

-## Stereological estimation of the density of synaptic contacts
+### Stereological estimation of the density of synaptic contacts

 The density of synaptic contacts in a given volume is a valuable parameter to assess the structural and functional changes in the brain, which are linked to the age, pathological or experimental conditions (Rakic et al., 1994; DeFelipe et al., 1999).
 The density of synaptic contacts was unbiasedly estimated in six patients (see Table 3) using the physical dissector technique (Mayhew, 1996; Fiala and Harris, 2001) by counting the synaptic complexes in a virtual volume generated by two adjacent ultrathin sections that is the dissector: the reference section and the look-up section (Sterio, 1984; Kaplan et al., 2011).
 Here, counting was performed using FIJI (Schindelin et al., 2012; https://fiji.sc) on a stack of 20 aligned serial electron micrographs for each patient taken from the series of ultrathin sections used for 3D-volume reconstructions of SBs.
 An unbiased counting frame was first set and synaptic contacts to be considered (counted) are the one present in the reference section only, and meeting the following criteria: presence of a PreAZ and a prominent or thin PSD separated by a synaptic cleft and SVs in the presynaptic terminal.
 Care was taken to distinguish between excitatory and inhibitory synaptic contacts, as well as the postsynaptic target structures (dendritic spines or shafts).
+Finally the density of synaptic contacts (Nv) per 1 mm3 (see Table 1 - Source data 1) was calculated using the formula below (Fiala and Harris, 2001):

+$$
+Nv=\frac{\sumdQd}{\sumdVd}
+$$

-Finally the density of synaptic contacts (Nv) per 1 mm3 (see Table 1 - Source data 1) was calculated using the formula below (Fiala and Harris, 2001):Nv = ∑d Qd∑d Vdwhere Qd is the number of synaptic contacts per dissector and Vd is the volume of the dissector given by: Number of dissectors x frame area x section thickness.
+where Qd is the number of synaptic contacts per dissector and Vd is the volume of the dissector given by: Number of dissectors x frame area x section thickness.

-## 3D-volume reconstructions and quantitative analysis of excitatory L4 SBs
+### 3D-volume reconstructions and quantitative analysis of excitatory L4 SBs

 All electron micrographs composing each series were imported, stacked, and aligned in the reconstruction software OpenCAR (Contour Alignment Reconstruction; for details see Sätzler et al., 2002).
 Synaptic structures of interest were outlined on the outer edge of their membranes throughout the series.
 3D-volume reconstructions were then generated and the following structural parameters were analyzed: 1) surface area and volume of SBs; 2) volume of mitochondria; 3) surface area of the PreAZs and PSDs; 4) number and diameter of clear synaptic and DCVs, and 5) total pool of SVs and the RRP, RP and resting pool.